 CGPH has an interest rate cap agreement to partially hedge the risk of future increases in the variable rate of the PHW Las Vegas senior secured loan.
-The interest rate cap agreement was for a notional amount of \$501.4 million at a LIBOR cap rate of 7.0% and, as of June 30, 2014 and December 31, 2013 has a fair value of zero.
+The interest rate cap agreement was for a notional amount of \$501.4 million at a LIBOR cap rate of 7.0% expiring April 9, 2015, and as of September 30, 2014 and December 31, 2013 has a fair value of zero.
 CGPH did not designate the interest rate cap agreement as a cash flow hedge.